 What is bitcoin?

-Back in 2010, bitcoins were worth around 0.003 cents each.
-As of October 2017, that figure is upwards of $4200 – though this value has proved volatile, with frequent intraday swings.
+Bitcoin has proven to be a particularly volatile asset with frequent swings.
+Its price rose in spurts between 2010 and 2017 from around 0.003 cents to nearly $20,000, before falling dramatically in 2018 to hit lows under $6000 (as of 21 August 2018).
 In that time, hundreds more cryptocurrencies have emerged, all with unique features and applications.
-Few of these have any significant value, but bitcoin does have its rivals in the form of ether and bitcoin cash, and – to a lesser extent – litecoin, ripple and dash.
+Few of these have any significant value, but bitcoin does have its rivals in the form of ether and bitcoin cash, and – to a lesser extent – litecoin, ripple, stellar, EOS, and NEO.

 How does bitcoin work?